 In Schlierbach I met the Shropshire sheep the first time.
 This sheep are known for loving grass but not nibbling at trees.
 So they are ideal for keeping grass short in fruit farms and in Christmas tree plantations.
 Best lawnmower ever.

 A trip through Burgenland wouldn’t be complete without taking photos of storks.
-Actually one can see their nests at many buildings in this Austrian province.
-It happens to be the nest with the most storks I found on top of a building which was even called Haus Burgenland.
+One can see their nests on many roofs in the easternmost state of Austria.
+Coincidentally, I found the nest with the most storks on top of a house that bore the name Burgenland.